Dake-666/LiHangqi/_pages/about.md

 # 🎖 Honors and Awards

-- *November 2024* Top-10 Honored Students of the Chu kochen Honors College
+- *2024.12* Top-10 Honored Students of the Chu Kochen Honors College

   Awarded for outstanding academic, research and social commitment, 10 out of 800